starnowski/posmulten/README.md

     defaultSharedSchemaContextBuilder.createRLSPolicyForTable("users", usersTablePrimaryKeyNameToType, "tenant_id", "users_table_rls_policy");
     //...
 ```
-And database user with name "postgresql-core-owner"
+and database user with name "postgresql-core-owner"
 ```java
     //...
     defaultSharedSchemaContextBuilder.setGrantee("postgresql-core-owner");
     //...
 ```
-builder will produce:
+the builder will produce:
 ```sql
 CREATE POLICY users_table_rls_policy ON users
 FOR ALL